 - If you are offered an appointment, you will be offered the earliest appointment available.
 You cannot ask for a specific time.
 We assume that if it is medically urgent, you are ready to attend straight away, and will not be at work or school etc. We do appreciate you may need time to travel.

-- Call the surgery after 10am and press option 2, there will possibly be queue of calls, please wait in queue and we will get to you as soon as possible.
+- Alternatively you can call the surgery after 10am and press option 2, there will possibly be queue of calls, please wait in queue and we will get to you as soon as possible.
 Currently our routine telepone apointments are avalable to book on the day.

 - If you wish to consult with a particular doctor or clinician, you may have to wait slightly longer for an appointment.

 - We also offer other routine appointments such as B12 injections, blood tests, cervical smears, child imunisations and flu.

 Things to Consider